felipenmartins/Robotics-Simulation-Labs/Lab3/ReadMe.md

 After following this lab you should know more about the implementation and limitations of odometry-based localization for mobile robots.

 ## Challenge
+1. Replace the line-following state-machine by a "go-to-goal" controller using a PID.
+Test it by making the robot go to the 4 corners of the field, and then to the center.
-Add a [compass sensor](https://cyberbotics.com/doc/reference/compass?tab-language=python) to your robot and use its value to calculate the robot orientation (instead of odometry).
+2. Add a [compass sensor](https://cyberbotics.com/doc/reference/compass?tab-language=python) to your robot and use its value to calculate the robot orientation (instead of odometry).
 Is there an improvement in pose accuracy?

 ## Super challenge
 You can also combine the values given by the compass with the orientation calculated via odometry to get a better estimate of the robot orientation using Kalman Fiter.